drts01/presentation--ci-cd-101/slides/021-project.md

 * Documentation

 <aside class="notes">
-* If we didnt have a project, there would be no point.
+* If we didn't have a project, there would be no point.
 * Applies to anything that can be represented as code.

 </aside>